onzfonz/comp227/src/content/3/en/part3c.md

 > *The request could not be understood by the server due to malformed syntax.
   The client SHOULD NOT repeat the request without modifications.*

-We have also added some data to the response to shed some light on the cause of the error.
+We have also added some information to the response to shed some light on the cause of the error.

 When dealing with Promises, it's almost always a good idea to add error and exception handling.
 Otherwise, you will find yourself dealing with strange bugs.

-It's never a bad idea to print the object that caused the exception to the console in the error handler:
+You can always print the object that caused the exception to the console in the error handler:

 ```js
 .catch(error => {